danich1/danich1.github.io/_includes/input_documents/david_nicholson_resume.md

 - Designed and implemented parallel processing pipelines that achieved a 3x speed-up when analyzing terabytes of biomedical text.
 - Used weak supervision for a 1.5x speed-up when training deep learning models (recurrent neural networks and transformers) to extract biomedical relationships from biomedical text.
-- Applied a k-nearest-neighbor model to provide scientists with a web service that identifies a listing of journals linguistically similar to a preprint of interest.
+- Applied a k-nearest-neighbor model to provide scientists with a web service that lists journals linguistically similar to a preprint of interest.
-- Applied a time series analysis to discover over 20,000 different timepoints where words have changed their semantic meaning.
+- Applied a time series analysis to discover over 20,000 different time points where words have changed their semantic meaning.

 Publications
 ------------